chadwishner/P-G_Code_Challenge/README.md

 **sortItemArray(parentArray: [int])**
 This function creates a published **Item** array that is sorted based on the incoming parent array.
 The parent array is any array that has the ordered list of IDs that correspond to the **Items** in the unorderd dictionary.
 For example: the parent array for a dictionary containing stories is the topStories array (500 top Hacker News Stories), the parent array for a dictionary of comments is the parent's Story.kids array.

+### Network/Extensions.swift

+This is just an extension file in order to format dates.

 ### Models/Story.swift